pawurb/node-postgres-wiki/Client.md

 Method intended for loading data to server.
 It sends queryText to server.
 Query has to be valid COPY FROM statement.
 Method returns instance of WritableStream.
 It is implemented in lib/copystream.js and behaves like normal [WritableStream](http://nodejs.org/api/all.html#all_writable_stream).
 While bulk data load all interactions with database server are made using it.
  - To send data to server WritableStream.write method has to be used.
- - To notify server that all data has been sent, stream has to be closed with WritabkeStream.end method.
+ - To notify server that all data has been sent, stream has to be closed with WritableStream.end method.
  - On error 'error' event is emitted on stream.
  - On successful end 'close' event is emitted on stream.